averycrespi/vtt-bridge/DEVELOPERS.md

 # Build the extension package.
 yarn build

-# Run automation tests.
+# Run all automation tests.
 # The `geckodriver` and `chromedriver` binaries must be in your PATH.
-# Logs will be written to the `logs/` directory.
 yarn test

+# Or: run a subset of tests.
+yarn test:fast
 ```

-The test harness will automatically create and activate a Python virtual environment in `venv/`.
+The test harness will automatically create and activate a Python virtual environment in the `venv` directory.
+Test characters will be loaded from `tests/characters.json`.
+Test logs will be written to the `logs` directory.

 ## Project Overview